Reading time: 4 minutes

 If you’re ready to stop your toxic mental distractions from getting in the way of what you want in life, it doesn’t take much.

-All you need is the desire for change, the awareness of the toxic distractions that get in your way and the discipline to practice new ways of being until you get the results you want.
+What is needed is the desire for change, the awareness of the toxic distractions that get in your way and the discipline to practice new ways of being until you get the results you want.
+If you already know what you want, apart from wanting to eliminate toxic distractions, then you’re off to a good start.

 One thing that helps me with mental clutter is to put everything I WANT to do on my calendar and it gets clear pretty soon that there isn’t enough time for all the wants, leaving me to have to choose the things I NEED to do.

-Once you see your calendar has everything that needs to be done, your brain will relax knowing the important things are being handled.
+Once you see your calendar has everything that needs to be done, your brain will relax knowing the important things are being handled, leaving you free to practice new ways of thinking to support you in the results that lead you to a happier, more fulling life, with fewer toxic distractions.

 Distraction two – negativity and poison